OlukayodeDamilare/Damilare-Data-Analytics-Portfolio-/README.md

 # Damilare-Data-Analytics-Portfolio-
-Sales dashboard analyzing Adidas sales performance using Excel &amp; Power BI to uncover trends, KPIs, and actionable business insights.

-Project Objective
+## Overview

-To Provide actionable insights from Adidas sales data by tracking trends, KPIs, and top products to support smarter business decisions.
+To provide actionable insights from Adidas sales data by tracking trends, KPIs, and top products to support smarter business decision.
+---

+## Tools

++ Microsoft Power Query: Used for loading and cleaning the datasets into a suitable format for analysis.
++ Power BI: Used for addition of measures and column and data visualizations.

+---

+  ## Introduction
+The project explores and simulates a real world sales data to answer key business questions and the goal is to demonstrate data cleaning and visualization skill to:
++ Understand total sales performance
++ Identify top selling products
++ Identify the region that generated the highest revenue
++ See sales trend over time

+This project demonstrates how sales and business analytics can contribute to the following SDGs:
++ Identify top performing products and customers to improve business performance.
++ See the sales trend over time to reduce waste, avoid overproduction and optomize resources use.